linode/lelastic/README.md

 ### how it works
 a few assumptions are made by this tool:
-- your elastic IP is configured on the system (for ipv4 a /32 and for ipv6 a /64 or /56 is used)
+- your elastic IP needs to be configured on "lo" interface
-- for ipv6 you have to use the entire block in a single allocation (as of right now). this can and will be improved
+- for ipv4 you need to configure the IP as a /32 tied to the loopback interface
+- for ipv6 you can use any IP out of your /64 or /56 and of any subnet size as a loopback IP. if you want to announce your subnet as a /56 you need to toggle the flag `-send56`

 ### install:
 ```